In this section

 Clinical trials involving paediatric patients require additional consideration to protect this vulnerable population.
 Close review is given to every protocol and informed consent form.

 APPRU maintains a strong academic mission and encourages the publication of results from the trials that it manages.
 Its leaders assist with preparation and submission of manuscripts to peer-reviewed medical journals and presentations at national and international meetings.
 APPRU is committed to the sharing of new information that will contribute to the advancement of pediatric therapies.

 Established to facilitate high quality clinical trials in children, the unit is run by a dynamic, multi-disciplined team of professionals who have extensive clinical trial experience.
 Staff in the unit have collaborated on many clinical drug trials involving various clinical specialties.
 These range from phase I to phase IV studies, single-centre and international multi-centre trials, and include a number of pharmacokinetic, bioequivalence and pharmacodynamic studies.

-The APPRU is located at the Royal Children's Hospital, Melbourne, which has an international reputation as a centre of excellence for research and clinical practice.
+The APPRU is located at The Royal Children's Hospital, Melbourne, which has an international reputation as a centre of excellence for research and clinical practice.
 It provides a comprehensive range of clinical services and it is a referral centre for highly specialised areas such as cardiac surgery, genetics and intensive care.
 It has 250 inpatient beds and serves 32,000 inpatients and 248,000 outpatients each year.
-The hospital enjoys strong local community support, receiving donations of time and money from a variety of local charities.
+The RCH enjoys strong local community support, receiving donations of time and money from a variety of local charities.
 A yearly telethon raises several million dollars for the hospital each year.